What Is an Irrevocable Life Insurance Trust (ILIT)?

 Historically, Americans have used ILITs as a vehicle to make gifts to beneficiaries that take advantage of the annual gift tax exclusion, and to protect proceeds of the policy from the estate tax.

 If you own a life insurance policy when you die, it counts as part of your gross estate for federal estate tax purposes.
 However, if an ILIT owns the policy, the proceeds of the policy will pass outside of your estate to the beneficiaries of the ILIT, which can be your spouse, or your children, or anyone really.

 The federal estate tax is a tax the federal government levies on the property a deceased person transfers to his heirs.
 Some states have state estate taxes.
 Texas does not.

 However, just because the federal estate tax exists does not mean that every estate is subject to it.
-In fact, this tax has been effectively repealed for 99.8 percent of the population.
+In fact, Congress has effectively repealed this tax for 99.8 percent of the population.

 Note, however, that estate tax laws brought about by Tax Cut and Job’s Act will expire after 2025.
 Starting in 2026, the exemption amount will be cut in half.
 There is also the possibility new legislation will change the excluded amount before it expires, reducing the amount that is exempt from estate tax.

 How Do I Figure Out the Value of my Estate?